BestTimesToVisit.com Logo

 CTA 'L' Trains

-Chicago's elevated and subway train system, the 'L', is the backbone of public transit, connecting O'Hare and Midway airports to downtown and numerous neighborhoods.
-It's efficient for covering longer distances and avoiding traffic.
+Chicago's elevated and subway train system, affectionately known as the 'L', is the backbone of getting around the city.
+It connects O'Hare and Midway airports to downtown and many neighborhoods, making it incredibly convenient for most tourist activities.

 Divvy Bike Share